 Electricity: 220V, 50Hz.
 Two-pin ‘type C’ and ‘type F’ plugs are used.

-Money: The Afghani (AFN) is subdivided into 100 pul, although pul coins are no longer in circulation due to inflation.
+Money: The Afghani (AFN) is subdivided into 100 pul, although pul coins are no longer in circulation.
+The currency has experienced significant instability since 2021.

 International dialling code: +93